-- 9.1 Decision on Time and Place of Next Meeting was deferred to General Council. - 9.2 Under Agenda item 21, Other Business, the EEC asked that its request for an assessment of the minimum cod size that may be caught in the Regulatory Area be referred to the next meeting of the Fisheries Commission.
-There was no other business. - 9.3 Canada thanked the Chair and the chair thanked the Executive Secretary and the Rapporteur.
-The meeting was adjourned at 1300 on September 13.
+- 9.1 Decision on time and place of next meeting was deferred to the General Council. - 9.2 Under Agenda item 21, Other Business, the EEC asked that its request for an assessment of the minimum cod size that may be caught in the Regulatory Area be referred to the next meeting of the Fisheries Commission.
+There was no other business. - 9.3 Canada thanked the Chairman and the Chairman thanked the Executive Secretary and the Rapporteur.
+The meeting was adjourned at 1300 hours on 13 September.